suzieh/suzieh.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Buffers for Mill City Ruins Park, Guthrie Theater, West River Road Path, and Stone Arch Bridge.
-Buffers for paths (West River Road and Stone Arch) are 800 meters in radius, so extend 800 meters from the path.
-Buffers for buildings (Guthrie Theater) and parks (Mill City Ruins) are 1000 meters in radius, extending 1000 meters from the outer most edges of these parks and buildings.
+Buffers for paths (West River Road and Stone Arch) are 800 meters in radius, extending 800 meters from the path.
+Buffers for buildings (Guthrie Theater) and parks (Mill City Ruins) are 1000 meters in radius, extending 1000 meters from the outermost edges of these parks and buildings.
 </div>

 <p>&nbsp;</p>

+#### Overlapping Buffers & Geometries

-Next we can visualize all these geometries as one on the Twin Cities area.
+Next we can **visualize all these geometries in Twin Cities area**.
 Great!
 But... this is a bit overwhelming and not very interactive!
 Also, the plot can be slow to render with so many overlapping geometries.

 <p>&nbsp;</p>